a-robu/electric-disks/README.md

 This is a simple mouse toy with coloured, bouncy balls.
 It is one of the programming projects I did when I was learning to program (in 2012), back when I was (supposed to be 🙂) studying for my university entrance exams.

-Recently (2020) I decided to recover it from my Dropbox arhive, stick it on GitHub & give it some TLC (documentation, CI, [refactoring](https://github.com/a-robu/electric-disks/issues/2), etc.).
+Recently (2020) I decided to recover it from my Dropbox arhive and stick it on GitHub.

 ![usage-clip](usage-clip.gif)